Respman/two_generator/README.md

 * train the network using the program ./nero_net_v3_teaching.py

-* use resulting network using the program ./nero_net_v3_using.py.It will display the number of guessed examples from the control group of samples.
+* use resulting network using the program ./nero_net_v3_using.py.
+It will display the number of guessed examples from the control group of samples.

 All programs are configured via their own json configuration files.